How To Change Your Privacy Settings for a Safer Online Experience

 • Android System Intelligence: Device learning that makes suggestions based on the people, apps, and content you interact with.

-• Autofill service from Google: Automatically fills in online forms with your information, such as name, address, and credit card number.
+• Autofill service from Google: Automatically fills online forms with your information, such as name, address, and credit card number.

-How to change your Microsoft privacy settings
+How to change your Microsoft Windows privacy settings

 If you use Microsoft products, you can update your privacy settings to turn off data collection.